SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 ### Explore Storage Browser and upload a file

-1. Return to your storage account and select **Storage Browser**.
+1. Return to your storage account and select **Storage Browser** from the left navigation pane.
 The Azure Storage Browser is a portal tool that lets you quickly view all the storage services under your account.

 1. Select **File shares** and verify your **az104-07-share** directory is present.